sverma88/DeepCU-IJCAI19/README.md

 - Cross Data Generelaization Performance

-Please contact either Sunny Verma or Wei Liu at t firstname.lastname@uts.edu.au if you're interested to collaborate on this!
+Please contact either Sunny Verma or Wei Liu at firstname.lastname@uts.edu.au if you're interested to collaborate on this!